-The ward's nursing staff will show you to your room.
-Nearly all the patients' rooms have their own bath and toilet, washing facilities, or a shower.
-Personal items can be stored in a lockable cabinet or in the bedside table unit.
-The bedside table is also equipped with a lamp and a "so-called" media panel with a radio and a patient's call button.
+On the ward, the nursing staff will show you to your room.
+Almost all patient rooms have their own bathroom with toilet, washing facilities or shower.
+Personal belongings can be stored in a lockable cabinet or in the bedside table.

 As an optional service you can also book accommodation in a comfort room.Learn more